-5.2 No Lake Powell Water Alternative
+5.2 BMPs - No Lake Powell Water Alternative

-Noise producing activities under the No Lake Powell Water Alternative during construction of the reverse osmosis treatment facility would be attenuated before reaching human receptors.
-The BMPs described in Section 5.1 would be required for all construction activities.
-Temporary construction noise levels would be monitored and mitigated if they exceed background levels where human receptors live and work.
+Noise producing activities under the No Lake Powell Water Alternative during construction of the reverse osmosis treatment facility would likely be attenuated within short distances and would be mitigated and monitored as appropriate.

-5.3 No Action Alternative
+5.3 BMPs - No Action Alternative

-No mitigation or monitoring for noise would occur under the No Action Alternative.
+No additional mitigation or monitoring for noise would occur under the No Action Alternative.